-We offer two groups (Rival1 and Ultegra Di2), two wheel sizes (700 or 27.5″), one more than two color options (Bone White/Teal, Coal or Fireball), two rim material options (carbon or aluminum) and this image was too pretty not to include.
+We offer two groups (Rival1 and Shimano GRX), two wheel sizes (700 or 27.5″), two color options (Salt Water Taffy or Sacre Bleu) and two rim material options (carbon or aluminum).

 The Hakka comes in five frame sizes: 49, 53, 55, 58, 61

 If its our fault, we’ll fix it.
 Simple as that.

 Our most versatile bike is the Hakka MX.

 - 73.5–74.5° Seat Tube Angle

 - 430mm Chainstays

 |Nominal Size c-t||49||53||55||58||61|

 |Seat Tube Length||A||455 17.9||525 20.7||550 21.7||575 22.6||605 23.8|